 29. The use of scenarios can be applied to different testing methodologies, such as virtual/simulation, test track, and real-world testing.
 Together, these methodologies provide a multifaceted testing architecture, with each methodology possessing specific strengths and weaknesses.
 Therefore, some scenarios may be more appropriately tested using certain test methodologies over others.

-30. It is recommended that random sampling among scenarios relevant to a particular ADS and its ODD be considered in order to avoid overfitting.
-Although more cases of random sampling are preferable from a credibility perspective, it is recognized that this can place a greater burden on manufacturers and the relevant authority (e.g. technical service).
+30. It is recommended that sampling techniques be used when selecting parameters to be used in creating logical and concrete scenarios for ADS validation for a particular ADS and its ODD to avoid the ADS being optimized for a set of known test cases.
+Although maximising the random sampling are preferable from a credibility perspective, it is recognized that this can place a greater burden on manufacturers and the relevant authority (e.g. technical service).
 This should be considered when determining the volume of tests conducted using random sampling.
+It is assumed that for simulation/virtual testing the burden of random sampling is minimum, thus maximizing the random sampling approach is feasible.

 Ⅵ. Simulation/virtual testing – Pillar 1